danielruffolodeveloper/Fileupload_express_multer/README.md

 # File Upload using Express.js and Multer
 An example of how to implement file upload using express.js endpoints and multer

-In this tutorial, We will look at how to build a file upload endpoint with Express.js.
+In this tutorial, We will look at how to implement file upload with Express.js.
 Fileupload is a important skill to learn as a web developer as it is a common feature in many applications built today.
-This endpoint can serve as a foundation to integrating with cloud providers such as GCP and AWS file upload services as this tutorial is very similar.

 ## Getting Started.
 We first need to create a Node.js application.
 To do this, make a project folder and using terminal. run the command <strong>npm init </strong> and follow the prompts.
-Make sure you point your file to server.js
+Make sure you point your file to server.js.

 We then need to install some dependencies using the npm package manager.These are:
 - Express